Recently, a question has been spinning in my mind:

 The influence of Becoming a Contagious Christian

 The greatest contribution this book makes is the recognition of various evangelism styles.

 This list has become a fountainhead for a lot of other teaching.

-For example, it is the foundation for Jeffrey Johnson’s work, “Got Style?”, which helps your church decide the best evangelism course based on it’s personality.
+For example, it is the foundation for Jeffrey Johnson’s work, “Got Style?” which helps your church decide the best evangelism course based on the church’s personality.

 Read my review of Becoming a Contagious Christian and the important contribution it makes to evangelism training.